Plotting

 pyhdtoolkit.plotting.utils.maybe_get_ax(**kwargs)[source]

-New in version 1.0.0.
+Added in version 1.0.0.

 Convenience function to get the axis, regardless of whether or not it is provided to the plotting function itself.
 It used to be that the first argument of plotting functions in this package had to be the ‘axis’ object, but that’s no longer the case.

-• *args -- the arguments passed to the plotting function.
+• *args -- The arguments passed to the plotting function.

-• **kwargs -- the keyword arguments passed to the plotting function.
+• **kwargs -- The keyword arguments passed to the plotting function.

 This is to be called at the beginning of your plotting functions: